MarcoMinghini/Research-material/2021/2021-10-25 INSPIRE Conference 2021/README.md

 # INSPIRE Conference 2021
-These presentations were given at the [INSPIRE Conference 2021](https://inspire.ec.europa.eu/conference2021/), held online on October 25-29, 2021, during the sessions presented below.
+These presentations were given at the [INSPIRE Conference 2021](https://inspire.ec.europa.eu/conference2021/), held online on October 25-29, 2021, as part of the sessions shown below.
 They can be cited as follows:

 * Minghini M. (2021) Present and future of metadata catalogues at pan-European level - the INSPIRE Geoportal. _INSPIRE Conference 2021_, October 25-29, 2021 [[pdf](02_MarcoMinghini_INSPIRE-Geoportal.pdf)]